My story: my second life

 You probably have a dream about your life and your future.
 However hazy, you’re getting up and doing things each day on a journey toward that goal.
 Some of us don’t have a goal, and we’re aimless.
 Floundering.
 That may not always be a bad thing.
 It’s definitely a time to think hard and try new things.

 But some of us have a dream taken away, or forced to choose between two dreams.

 My journey in my early twenties had a very distinct breaking point.
 One life ended, and another began.
 It was even a specific date, back in 2012, when I chose my girlfriend over my past, and left everything behind to go marry her and start a new life.

 Keep reading with a 7-day free trial

-Subscribe to DreamAgain Community to keep reading this post and get 7 days of free access to the full post archives.
+Subscribe to DreamAgain Marketing to keep reading this post and get 7 days of free access to the full post archives.